The Complexity of Dynamic Matrix Problems

 The last ∼3 years have witnessed the dramatic potential of dynamic data structures in reducing the cost-per-iteration of (Newton type) optimization algorithms.
 This indicates that the bottleneck to accelerating literally thousands of algorithms is the efficient maintenance of dynamic matrix functions.

 This new framework is only at its early stages but has already led to breakthroughs on decade-old problems in computer science.
-This proposal will substantially develop this interdisciplinary theory and identify the mathematical machinery that would lead to ultra-fast first and second-order convex optimization.
+This proposal will substantially develop this interdisciplinary theory and identify the mathematical machinery which would lead to ultra-fast first and second-order convex optimization.

 Non-Convex Setting